-As of December 31, 2017 and 2016, the Company had interest rate caps, which were not accounted for as hedges, with an aggregate notional amount of \$20.7 million, which effectively limits the Company's exposure to interest rate risk by providing a ceiling on the underlying variable interest rate for a portion of the Company's tax exempt variable rate debt.
+As of December 31, 2018 and 2017, the Company had interest rate caps, which were not accounted for as hedges, with an aggregate notional amount of \$9.9 million and \$20.7 million, respectively, which effectively limits the Company's exposure to interest rate risk by providing a ceiling on the variable interest rate for a portion of the Company's tax exempt variable rate debt.

-As of December 31, 2017 and 2016, the aggregate carrying value of the interest rate swap contracts was an asset of \$5.4 million and \$4.4 million, respectively, and is included in prepaid expenses and other assets on the consolidated balance sheets, and a liability of zero and \$0.03 million, respectively, and is included in other liabilities on the consolidated balance sheets.
-The aggregate carrying value of the interest rate cap was zero on the balance sheet as of December 31, 2017 and December 31, 2016.
+As of December 31, 2018 and 2017, the aggregate carrying value of the interest rate swap contracts was an asset of \$5.8 million and \$5.4 million, respectively, and is included in prepaid expenses and other assets on the consolidated balance sheets, and a liability of zero as of both December 31, 2018 and 2017.
+The aggregate carrying value of the interest rate caps was zero on the balance sheet as of December 31, 2018 and 2017.

-Hedge ineffectiveness related to cash flow hedges, which is reported in current year income as interest expense was \$0.1 million and \$0.3 million of income for the years ended December 31, 2017 and 2016, respectively.
-Hedge ineffectiveness was not significant for the year ended December 31, 2015.
+Hedge ineffectiveness related to cash flow hedges, which is included in interest expense was a loss of \$0.1 million, and income of \$0.1 million, and \$0.3 million for the years ended December 31, 2018, 2017, and 2016 respectively.

-Additionally, the Company has entered into total return swaps that effectively convert \$256.6 million of mortgage notes payable to a floating interest rate based on SIFMA plus a spread.
-The total return swaps provide fair market value protection on the mortgage notes payable to its counterparties during the initial period of the total return swap until the Company's option to call the mortgage notes at par can be exercised.
-The Company can currently call all of the total return swaps with \$256.6 million of the outstanding debt at par.
-These derivatives do not qualify for hedge accounting and had a carrying and fair value of zero at both December 31, 2017 and 2016.
+The Company has four total return swap contracts, with an aggregate notional amount of \$256.0 million, that effectively convert \$256.0 million of mortgage notes payable to a floating interest rate based on SIFMA plus a spread.
+The total return swaps provide fair market value protection on the mortgage notes payable to our counterparties during the initial period of the total return swap until the Company's option to call the mortgage notes at par can be exercised.
+The Company can currently call all four of the total return swaps with \$256.0 million of the outstanding debt at par.
+These derivatives do not qualify for hedge accounting and had a carrying and fair value of zero at both December 31, 2018 and 2017, respectively.
 These total return swaps are scheduled to mature between September 2021 and November 2022.
-The realized gains of \$10.1 million, \$11.7 million, and \$5.7 million as of December 31, 2017, 2016, and 2015, respectively, were reported in current year income as total return swap income.
+The realized gains of \$8.7 million, \$10.1 million, and \$11.7 million as of December 31, 2018, 2017, and 2016, respectively, were reported in current year income as total return swap income.

-(9) Lease Agreements
+(10) Lease Agreements

-As of December 31, 2017, the Company is a lessor for one commercial building and the commercial portions of 37 mixed use communities.
+As of December 31, 2018, the Company is a lessor for one commercial building and the commercial portions of 38 mixed use communities.
 The tenants' lease terms expire at various times through 2031.
 The future minimum non-cancelable base rent to be received under these operating leases for each of the years ending after December 31 is summarized as follows (\$ in thousands):